CellCLIP -- Learning Perturbation Effects in Cell Painting via Text-Guided Contrastive Learning: Experimental Setup

 \subsection{Datasets}

-For \textbf{cross-modality retrieval}, following \citet{sanchez2023cloome}, we utilize a curated version of data from \citet{bray2016cell}.
-This dataset has 759,782 five-channel Cell Painting images corresponding to 30,404 small-molecule perturbations.
-We partitioned the dataset by perturbation into train, validation, and test sets with a 70/10/20 split, resulting in 2115 unseen small molecules in the test set.
+For \textbf{cross-modality retrieval}, following \citet{sanchez2023cloome}, we utilize a curated version of \citet{bray2016cell}, comprising approximately 284,034 five-channel Cell Painting images corresponding to 10,578 small-molecule perturbations.
+We partitioned the dataset by perturbation into train, validation, and test sets with a 70/10/20 split, resulting in 2,115 unseen small molecules in the test set.

-For \textbf{replicate detection \& sister perturbation matching}, we employ CPJUMP1 \citep{chandrasekaran2024three}, which features 186,925 nine-channel microscopy images.These images include three bright-field channels in addition to six Cell Painting dye channels.
+For \textbf{replicate detection \& sister perturbation matching}, we employ CPJUMP1 \citep{chandrasekaran2024three}, which features 186,925 eight-channel microscopy images.
+These images include three bright-field channels in addition to five Cell Painting dye channels.
 They are perturbed across 650 distinct perturbations, including compounds and genetic modifications such as CRISPR and ORF interventions.
 For each perturbation class, we applied a 70/10/20 split for training, validation, and testing.

 For \textbf{zero-shot gene-gene relationship recovery}, we use RxRx3-core \citep{kraus2025rxrx3}, a curated subset of RxRx3 \citep{fay2023rxrx3}, covering 736 gene knockouts.
 Gene-gene relationships are obtained from a set of public databases (Reactome, HuMAP, SIGNOR, StringDB, and CORUM; \Cref{tab:gene_annotation}) as in \citet{kraus2024masked}.